pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 # FAMs-for-polymorphic-transformations
 This repository contains the implementation of our ELoRA for Equivariant GNNs:

-The code is built upon the e3nn library and the MACE framework.
+The code is built upon the e3nn library and the MACE and SevenNet framework.

 ## ELoRA for fine-tune foundation models of MACE
 ```bash